zh1huang/tp/docs/UserGuide.md

 ```
 Bye!
 Hope to see you again!
 ```

-### Saving the data
-All data will be saved into a txt file in JSON format.

 ### Add customer rating & review for each item `[coming in v3.0]`